GlacierProtocol/glacierprotocol.github.io/_docs/overview/about.md

 Hardware wallets can provide a form of self-managed storage with good security.
 Again, the pros and cons of the various hardware wallets are beyond the scope of this document.
-However, all hardware wallets entail risks which are not present in a system adhering to The Glacier Protocol:
+However, all hardware wallets entail risks which are not present in a system adhering to Glacier:

 1. **USB link**: All hardware wallets operate via a physical USB link to a regular computer.
 While they employ extensive safeguards to prevent any sensitive data (such as private keys) from being